a-s-g93/neo4j-runway/README.md

 ![countries-graph.png](./examples/end_to_end/single_file/countries/images/countries-single-0.12.0.png)

+## Graph Exploratory Data Analysis

+Runway offers a module for easily running analyics over an existing graph to gain insights such as finding isolated nodes and ranking top node degrees.

+Check [here](./examples/exploratory_data_analysis/stackoverflow/stackoverflow_graph_eda.ipynb) for an example of Runway's `GraphEDA` module.

 ## Limitations
 Runway is currently in beta and under rapid development.
 Please raise GitHub issues and provide feedback on any features you'd like.
 The following are some of the current limitations:
+- More complex data modeling is under development
 - Nodes may only have a single label
 - Only uniqueness and key constraints are supported
 - Only OpenAI models may be used at this time